 - the main content areas,

 - Comprehensive list of URLs for every page in current website, even if the page will not be included in the new website (they still must be listed for redirect purpose).
 Web URL Redirect Example

 Check out this 30 minute video Serenity Now - Redesigning a Website in One Year or Less

-- If you have not already moved your business-related content (e.g. business procedures, internal documents and forms, etc.) from public websites to SDSU Intranet - do that first.
-All other internal information not required to be posted on the Internet should be moved to SDSU Intranet.
+- If you have not already moved your business-related content (e.g. business procedures, internal documents and forms, etc.) from public websites to the SDSU intranet - do that first.
+All other internal information not required to be posted on the internet should be moved to the SDSU intranet.

-After the website is ready for department to populate content, and your IA is complete:
+After the website is ready for the department to populate content, and information architecture is complete, Request Training.

 After OU Basic Training

-Management must provide the following information for each user to the Account Administrator to set up user accounts, permissions and file access:
+Account administrators will need the following information to set up user accounts, permissions, and file access:

-During this process it is vital to get feedback from end-users (preferably outside of your department) to ensure it is user friendly.
-Have them look for specific content on the website to test the ease of navigation.
-Based on the results, some tweaks may be necessary.
+During this process it is vital to get feedback from the targeted audience to ensure the website is user-friendly.
+Ask readers to find specific content to test the ease of navigation then make adjustments where necessary.